Zmeu

-The Zmeu (plural: zmei, feminine: zmeoaică / zmeoaice) is a fantastic creature of Romanian folklore and Romanian mythology.
+The zmeu (plural: zmei, feminine: zmeoaică / zmeoaice) is a fantastic creature of Romanian folklore and Romanian mythology.

 Though referred by some sources as a dragon, the zmeu is nevertheless distinct, because it usually has clear anthropomorphic traits: it is humanoid and has legs, arms, the ability to create and use artifacts such as weapons, and to ride a horse, and has the desire to marry young girls.
 There are commentators that class it as a giant (equivalent of an ogre), or a devil, or even a vampire.

 In some stories, Zmeu appears in the sky and spits fire, or has the ability to change form.
 In other stories, it has a magical precious stone on its head that shines like the sun.
 It likes beautiful young girls, whom it kidnaps, usually for the purpose of marrying them.
 It is almost always defeated by a daring prince or knight-errant.

-The zmei has also been conflated with or confused with the dracu or with the balaur type dragon.
+The zmeu has also been conflated with or confused with the dracu or with the balaur type dragon.